Facebook Inc. rebrands as Meta to stress ‘metaverse’ plan

 Facebook CEO Mark Zuckerberg said his company is rebranding itself as Meta, an effort to encompass its virtual-reality vision for the future

-Facebook the app, along with Instagram, WhatsApp and Messenger, are here to stay; the company’s corporate structure also won’t change.
+Facebook the app, where users post personal updates and register likes, is not changing its name.
+Nor are Instagram, WhatsApp and Messenger.
+The company’s corporate structure also won’t change.
 But on Dec.
-1, its shares will start trading under a new ticker symbol, “MVRS.”
+1, its stock will start trading under a new ticker symbol, “MVRS."

-What is the metaverse?
-Think of it as the internet brought to life, or at least rendered in 3D.
-Zuckerberg has described it as a “virtual environment” you can go inside of — instead of just looking at on a screen.
-Essentially, it’s a world of endless, interconnected virtual communities where people can meet, work and play, using virtual reality headsets, augmented reality glasses, smartphone apps or other devices.
+The metaverse is sort of the internet brought to life, or at least rendered in 3D.
+Zuckerberg has described it as a “virtual environment” you can go inside of, instead of just looking at on a screen.
+People can meet, work and play, using virtual reality headsets, augmented reality glasses, smartphone apps or other devices.

 It also will incorporate other aspects of online life such as shopping and social media, according to Victoria Petrock, an analyst who follows emerging technologies.

+Other tech companies such as Microsoft, chipmaker Nvidia and Fortnite maker Epic Games have all been outlining their own visions of how the metaverse will work.

-Zuckerberg says he expects the metaverse to reach a billion people within the next decade.
-It will be a place people will be able to interact, work and create products and content in what he hopes will be a new ecosystem that creates millions of jobs for creators.
+Zuckerberg said that he expects the metaverse to reach a billion people within the next decade and that he hopes the new technology will creates millions of jobs for creators.

-The announcement comes amid an existential crisis for Facebook.
-It faces heightened legislative and regulatory scrutiny in many parts of the world following revelations in the Facebook Papers.
+The announcement comes amid heightened legislative and regulatory scrutiny of Facebook in many parts of the world because of the Facebook Papers.
+A corporate rebranding isn't likely to solve the myriad problems revealed by the internal documents.

+Zuckerberg, for his part, has largely dismissed the criticism triggered by the Facebook Papers as unfair.

 “Changing their name doesn’t change reality: Facebook is destroying our democracy and is the world’s leading peddler of disinformation and hate," the group said in a statement.
 "Their meaningless name change should not distract from the investigation, regulation and real, independent oversight needed to hold Facebook accountable.”

-In explaining the rebrand, Zuckerberg said the name “Facebook” just doesn't encompass everything the company does any more.
-In addition to its primary social network, that now includes Instagram, Messenger, its Quest VR headset, its Horizon VR platform and more.
+In explaining the rebrand, Zuckerberg said the name “Facebook” doesn't encompass everything the company does anymore.
+In addition to its social network, that now includes Instagram, Messenger, its Quest VR headset, its Horizon VR platform and more.

 “Today we are seen as a social media company,” Zuckerberg said.
 “But in our DNA we are a company that builds technology to connect people.”